rfshelley/Documentation/ref-docs/device-handler-ref.rst

 fingerprint()
 -------------

-Called within the `definition()`_ method to define the information necessary to pair this device to the hub.
+Called within the `definition()`_ method to define the information necessary to pair this device to the Hub.

 See the `Fingerprinting Section <../device-type-developers-guide/definition-metadata.html#fingerprinting>`__ of the Device Handler guide for more information.